Uniform random generation of large acyclic digraphs: Enumeration method

 \subsection{Recursively generating the outpoints}

 The first step in the algorithm is to compute all the integers $a_{n,k}$ (and $b_{n,k}$) as well as the totals $a_n$.
 From \eref{totalDAG} it follows that the number of bits needed to store them grows like $L$, while $2n+1$ integers are needed for each $n$ (since $1\leq k\leq n$).
-Finally each of them is obtained by adding an order of $n$ smaller integers (multiplied by the binomial function) so that the process becomes $O(n^4)$.
+Finally each of them is obtained by adding an order of $n$ smaller integers (multiplied by the binomial function) so that the process becomes $O(n^5)$ as detailed in \aref{complexity}.
 However, they only need to be calculated once and then stored for sampling arbitrarily many DAGs.
 Later we also discuss how to avoid their explicit evaluation.

 The second step is, given $n$, to sample the number of outpoints.
 An integer is drawn between 1 and $a_n$, for example by sampling from a Bernoulli$(\frac{1}{2})$ the digits of a binary string long enough to represent $a_n$ (if the resulting number is larger than $a_n$ the string is rejected and resampled, which happens with probability less than a half).
-The chosen number of outpoints is the minimum $k$ for which the partial sum $\sum_{i=1}^ka_{n,i}$ is larger than the sampled integer.
+The chosen number of outpoints is the minimum $k$ for which the partial sum $\sum_{i=1}^ka_{n,i}$ is larger than or equal to the sampled integer.

-The final DAG will be obtained by connecting the $k$ outpoints to a smaller one of size $m$, whose number of outpoints can be taken to be the minimum $s$ for which the partial sum $\sum_{i=1}^{s}(2^k-1)^{i}2^{k(m-i)}a_{m,i}$ is larger than a randomly drawn integer between 1 and $b_{n,k}$.
+The final DAG will be obtained by connecting the $k$ outpoints to a smaller one of size $m=n-k$, whose number of outpoints can be taken to be the minimum $s$ for which the partial sum $\sum_{i=1}^{s}(2^k-1)^{i}2^{k(m-i)}a_{m,i}$ is larger than or equal to a randomly drawn integer between 1 and $b_{n,k}$.
 Similarly a DAG with $m$ nodes and $s$ outpoints can be sampled by drawing an integer between 1 and $b_{m,s}$.
-The number of outpoints $k_i$ removed at each step can so be recursively sampled until their sum $\sum_i^{I} k_i =n$.
-In total we need to sample and manipulate $I \leq n$ integers whose size in bits is at most of order $L$, so that generating the sequence is $O(n^3)$.
-Though we proposed sampling an integer at each step, the original one between 1 and $a_n$ could be equally reused to obtain the entire sequence of outpoints.
+Let $k_i$ denote the number of outpoints removed at each step, which can so be recursively sampled until their sum $\sum_{i=1}^{I} k_i =n$.
+In total one needs to sample and manipulate $I \leq n$ integers whose size in bits is at most of order $L$, so that generating the sequence is $O(n^3)$ as detailed in \aref{complexity}.

+Though for simplicity, we sampled an integer at each step above, the original one between 1 and $a_n$ could equally be reused to obtain the entire sequence of outpoints.
+In fact, this can be computationally more efficient than resampling at each step and more directly follows the mapping between the integers and the DAGs.
+For example, given the original integer $r$ sampled uniformly between 1 and $a_n$, we first find the minimal $k$ so that $1\leq r-\sum_{i=1}^{k-1}a_{n,i} \leq a_{n,k}$.
+The corresponding integer between 1 and $b_{n,k}$ is then

+where we round up to the next integer.
+As the numerator was already calculated when finding $k$ we can see why this can be cheaper than resampling.
+Repeating these steps with the next partial sums gives the full sequence of outpoints.